ajimeneo/dataproc-bigdata/sections/02-PuttingAllTogether.md

 ![Process Group](/images/440-nifi.png)

-- Looukup Service.
+- Lookup Service.
 The file to enrich our flow is a csv file.
 Then, create a Controller Service that looks up in a CSV file.
 Select CSVRecordLookupService.
 Then set the Properties of the controller.

 	- The CSV file path to look up to, will be:  **/opt/nifi/nifi-current/sensores.csv**.
 Remember that this is a path that has to exist in our docker nifi container.
 	- The lookup key column will be "sensor" as is the csv field that will be joined and searched for.